 A1.
 LocMaster Table

 This table houses the master list of all location codes used in StreamNet.
 Because they must all reside in this table, no two location codes can be the same, even if they represent different location types (stream; supercode; etc.).
 Use this table to submit new location information.
 It is not necessary to submit location codes that already exist in the StreamNet database.
-Datum for all locations is NAD83.
-(Back to table of contents)
+Datum for all locations is NAD83/WGS84.
+(Back to table of contents)(Back to EscData) (Back to HatchRetMain) (Back to HatchRetDetail) (Back to table of contents) (Back to table of contents)